hal/dmr.scala/README.md

 Please make sure to import `org.jboss.dmr.scala.ModelNode._` and `org.jboss.dmr.scala.Operation.Predefs._` in order to take full advantage of the DSL.

-### Address
+## Address

-Use the `@@` operator to specify the address of the model node.
+Use the `at` method to specify the address of the model node.
 The address can be specified as string or as `Traversable[(String, String)]`

 ```scala